xitation/amber_sigen_sync/README.md

 [Amber Electric](https://www.amber.com.au/) electricity prices to your [Sigenergy](https://www.sigenergy.com/) battery system via Sigen Cloud.

+Don't hate me, but Claude Code had a lot to do with this codebase, it even made the icon...

 ## Why?

 Amber Electric provides real-time wholesale electricity prices that change